LinuxpowerLudo/Pairs-Trading-Project/README.md

 [![GitHub license](https://img.shields.io/badge/License-MIT-brightgreen.svg?style=flat-square)](https://github.com/surelyourejoking/MachineLearningStocks/blob/master/LICENSE.txt)

-(Credit: The approaches in the project were inspired by the book published by Dr. Ernest P Chan - "Algorithmic Trading")
+(Credit: The approaches used in this project were inspired by the book published by Dr. Ernest P Chan - "Algorithmic Trading: Winning Strategies and their Rationale")

 In this project, a select list of pairs were chosen for pairs trading backtest over the past 22 years, based on their individual stock characteristics, whose spread/difference has a tendency to mean revert over a give time period.
 An intial list of 30 pairs were chosen on random based on their individual market capitalisations and industries.
 A more focused subset of those pairs were chosen discretionarily, based on insights into company/industry dynamics and size (basically, assessing the tendency of the stocks in a pair to move in tandem).
 Please note, that this approach may not always lead to gains as it is exposed to personal biases.
 This drawback warrants further research into developing a more reliable systematic approach to selecting pairs.